Lettuce Library based Redis Cluster Development vector

 Redis Cluster Configuration

-The IP address and port value of the node in the cluster, as well as the authentication information, are set as a Redis Cluster connection information management object.
-It is recommended to enter all Master/Slave information in the cluster, and it is referenced when the client starts for the first time.
-If authentication is not applied to the Redis Cluster, the authentication information is not set.
+Manage node IP addresses, port values, and authentication information within the cluster as a Redis Cluster connection information management object.
+Set.
+It is recommended to enter all Master/Slave information within the cluster and launch the client for the first time.
+Refer to the documentation.
+If authentication is not applied to the Redis Cluster, the authentication information will not be set.

 List<String> host;